huggingface/huggingface_hub/src/huggingface_hub/README.md

   tracks large files (>10Mb) with `git-lfs`.
 The `track_large_files` argument can be set to `False` if you wish to ignore that behavior.

+These two methods also have support for the `blocking` parameter.

 Examples using the `commit` context manager:
 ```python